Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 Important tips:

-Try a sample page first with multi-column or table-heavy sections, since formatting preservation can vary—adjust by simplifying the source PDF if needed.
+Try a sample page first with multi-column or table-heavy sections, since formatting preservation can vary, so adjust by simplifying the source PDF if needed.

 Pros: